 Toompea Hill District

 Alexander Nevsky Cathedral was built in 1900 when Estonia was part of the tsarist Russian empire and is the most lavish Orthodox church in Tallinn.
 It is Estonia’s main Russian Orthodox cathedral and resembles the Kremlin with its onion-domed structures.
 You can wander inside, where you’ll find a little gift shop.
 Be aware – the inside isn’t as remarkable as the outside, so don’t be disappointed!

 12 | Visit the Domed Church

 Not far from Alexander Nevsky Cathedral on Toompea Hill sits St Mary’s Cathedral, which was constructed sometime before 1233.
 Access is through a small, unassuming door which takes you into a church dressed unlike any other I’ve ever seen.
-There are tons of coats of armour on the walls and some strange wooden structures towards the alter, which offer an alternative, interesting church interior you wouldn’t usually see.
+There are tons of coats of armour on the walls and some strange wooden structures towards the altar, which offer an alternative, interesting church interior you wouldn’t usually see.
 Inside, you can also climb the 69-metre climb the 69-metre Baroque bell tower for some decent views over Tallinn.

 13 | Admire the Views From the Viewing Platforms

 If you venture outside Tallinn, you will notice Estonia is a flat country.
 The highest point in the country is just over 300 metres.
 That’s pretty small compared to the mountains back in the UK, like Ben Nevis.
 Anyway, the point I am making is that it’s hard to get good views, so head up to Toompea Hill for some of the best views of Tallinn.
-Patkuli viewing platform offers views north, towards the sea, and Kohtuotsa viewing platform offers views into Tallinn Old Town.
+The Patkuli viewing platform offers views north, towards the sea, and the Kohtuotsa viewing platform offers views into Tallinn Old Town.

 14 | Visit Kiek in de Kök